Bowlesy666/2thepower/README.md

 * help buttons to explain in detail the calculation and process

-* How to video, planned for my daughter to make a video to add in the footer which would take users through teh layout and features in a fun way(time constraints left me unable to complete this)
+* How to video, planned for my daughter to make a video to add in the footer which would take users through the layout and features in a fun way(time constraints left me unable to complete this)

 ### Accessibility